hide me

 WHAT CRAWLED UP INSIDE HIM AND DIED ?

-Intravenous purgatives are possibly of value for him!
+purgatives are possibly of value for him!

 I ask that because his infantile and embarrassing display